isabelleviraldo/Coding_Fundamentals_ASPIRE/README.md

 ### 3. Explore Our Activities

 a.
-In the file browser (left side), expand the coding_activities/ folder
+In the file browser (left side), expand the weekly_resources folder

 b.
 Open the folder for this week